ADV Ocean Shield

 Ocean Shield is the sister ship of the Ocean Protector which is currently operated by Customs and Border Protection and undertakes these patrols.

-It has accommodation for up to 100 people, more than 1,000 metres of deck area, and a helipad.
+It has accommodation for up to 100 people, more than 1,000 square metres of deck area, and a helipad.

 After Defence introduces the first LHD into service, Ocean Shield will be transferred to Customs and Border Protection to provide a long term capability for Customs and Border Protection.